jiezhoucs/must-read/notes/pl/2020-UnsafeRust-OOPSLA20.md

    safe abstractions?*
 (Table 2 and Fig. 9)
 - 88% of unsafe functions are declared as `public`.
-- 78.5% of creates have either all or none of their unsafe functions declared `public`.
+- 78.5% of crates have either all or none of their unsafe functions declared `public`.
 - 34.7% of crates declare unsafe functions that are all hidden from the outside.
-- 43.8% of creates of creates declare all their unsafe functions public.
+- 43.8% of crates declare all their unsafe functions public.
 These crates contain 49.2% of all unsafe functions.
 - 59.6% of unsafe functions have foreign item ABI.

 5. **(Motivation):** *What are the most prevalent use cases for unsafe code?*
 (Table 3)
-- 89.76% of all functions that have unsafe usage have call to unsafe function, and for 83.5% of such functions, call to unsafe function is the only type of unsafe usage.
+- 89.76% of all functions that have unsafe usage have call(s) to unsafe function, and for 83.5% of such functions, call to unsafe function is the only type of unsafe usage.
+- 10.3% of functions with unsafe usage contain dereference(s) to raw pointers.
 - 93.6% of functions with unsafe usage only have either call to unsafe function or dereferences of raw pointer.

+#### Motivations of Using Unsafe Code
 ##### Data Structures with Complex Sharing
 - 1.7% of all unsafe functions contain raw pointer dereferences.
 - 0.6% of all safe functions contain raw pointer dereferences.
 - 7% of all crates contain raw pointers dereferences.
-- 6.6 of all crates have types with raw pointer fields.
+- 6.6% of all crates have types with raw pointer fields.

+##### Incompleteness Issues
+- 8.9% of unsafe blocks call a `transmute` function.
+4.5% of crates use `transmute` or `transmute_copy`.
+- 1.7% of crates have more than 3 unsafe blocks with `transmute` calls.

 ##### Emphasize Contracts and Invariants
 - 2.5% of trail declarations are unsafe.
 Five crates account for 40.4% of all